-No company or transaction used in the analyses described below is directly comparable to Stratex, Harris or the Microwave Communications Division or the transactions.
+No company or transactions used in the analyses described below is directly comparable to Stratex, Harris or the Microwave Communications Division or the transactions.
 While Motorola, Siemens, Alcatel and other large-cap vendors are leaders in the wireless microwave transmission industry, wireless microwave transmission represents only a small component of their overall sales.
 Additionally, these vendors are growing at substantially slower growth rates than Stratex.
 However, because these vendors represent Stratex's primary competitors, Bear Stearns included their valuation metrics in its analysis.
 Bear Stearns also looked at other small-cap wireless vendors (Andrew, Alvarion, Airspan, Ceragon, Nera and Powerwave), which are companies that do not compete with Stratex (except Ceragon) or focus on transmission, but whose growth is driven by comparable metrics as Stratex's growth: growth in cellular networks, subscribers, minutes of use, and similar metrics.
 Bear Stearns noted, however, that certain of these vendors, such as Alvarion, Airspan and Ceragon, are less relevant, as these companies are not expected to be profitable in either calendar year 2006 or (except Ceragon) in calendar year 2007.
 The analyses performed by Bear Stearns are not necessarily indicative of actual values or future results, which may be significantly more or less favorable than suggested in these analyses.
 In conducting its analysis, Bear Stearns analyzed the multiples of the following twelve publicly traded companies that Bear Stearns deemed generally comparable to Stratex:

-Name Trading Symbol
+Trading Symbol

-Large-Cap Vendors

-Alcatel NYSE: ALA
+NYSE: ALA

-Harris Corporation NYSE: HRS
+NYSE: HRS

-LM Ericsson Telephone Company NASDAQ: ERIC
+NASDAQ: ERIC

-Motorola, Inc. NYSE: MOT
+NYSE: MOT

-NEC Corporation NASDAQ: NIPNY
+NASDAQ: NIPNY

-Nokia Corporation NYSE: NOK
+NYSE: NOK

-Small-Cap Vendors

-Airspan Networks, Inc. NASDAQ: AIRN
+NASDAQ: AIRN

-Alvarion Ltd. NASDAQ: ALVR
+NASDAQ: ALVR

-Andrew Corporation NASDAQ: ANDW
+NASDAQ: ANDW

-Ceragon Networks Ltd. NASDAQ: CRNT
+NASDAQ: CRNT

-Nera ASA OSL: NER
+OSL: NER

-Powerwave Technology, Inc. NASDAQ: PWAV
+NASDAQ: PWAV

-Bear Stearns calculated for these companies the multiples of the September 1, 2006 closing stock price to calendar year 2006 and 2007 earnings estimates and multiples of enterprise value (calculated as equity value plus debt and minority interest, less cash and cash equivalents) to calendar year 2006 and 2007 estimated revenues and earnings before interest, taxes, depreciation and amortization, or EBITDA, and compared these measures to the corresponding multiples for Stratex.
+Bear Stearns calculated for these companies the multiples of the September 1, 2006 closing stock price to calendar year 2006 and 2007 earnings estimates and multiples of enterprise value (calculated as equity value plus debt and minority interest, less cash and cash equivalents) to calendar year 2006 and 2007 estimated revenues and earnings before interest, taxes, depreciation and amortization, or EBITDA, and compared these measures to the corresponding multiples for Strates.

 Based on the multiples derived in the above analysis, Bear Stearns analyzed the implied per share value of Stratex on a stand-alone basis prior to the transaction compared to the implied per share value of Harris Stratex.
-Bear Stearns applied multiple ranges based on Stratex's calculated multiples and the comparable companies' calculated multiples to the corresponding Stratex management estimates and Microwave Communications Division management estimates, which were pro forma for the proposed transactions and assumed pre-tax net synergies of approximately \$35 million per year.
+Bear Stearns applied multiple ranges based on Stratex's calculated multiples and the comparable companies' calculated multiples to the corresponding Stratex management estimates and Microwave Communications Division management estimates, which were proforma for the proposed transactions and assumed pre-tax net synergies of approximately \$35 million per year.
 The following table illustrates the resulting range of per share equity values for Stratex and the range of Harris Stratex's value in equivalent Stratex shares (after giving effect to the conversion of Stratex common stock to Harris Stratex Class A common stock in accordance with the merger):

-Stratex Harris Stratex Estimate Multiples Range Multiples Range Price Range Multiples Range Price Range CY 2006 Revenue 1.00x - 1.40x \$ 2.90 - 3.95 1.00x - 1.40x \$ 3.00 - 4.10 CY 2007 Revenue 0.90x - 1.30x \$ 2.90 - 4.05 0.90x - 1.30x \$ 2.90 - 4.10 CY 2006 EBITDA 15.0x - 17.0x \$ 3.50 - 3.90 11.3x - 13.3x \$ 4.80 - 5.60 CY 2007 EBITDA 8.0x - 10.0x \$ 3.00 - 3.70 8.0x - 10.0x \$ 4.40 - 5.40 CY 2007 EPS 14.0x - 18.0x \$ 3.00 - 3.85 14.0x - 18.0x \$ 5.00 - 6.40
+Stratex Harris Strate K Estimate Multiples Range Price Range Multiples Range Price Range CY 2006 Revenue 1.00x - 1.40x \$ 2.90 - 3.95 1.00x - 1.40x 3.00 - 4.10 CY 2007 Revenue 0.90x - 1.30x \$ 2.90 - 4.05 0.90x - 1.30x 2.90 - 4.10 CY 2006 EBITDA 15.0x - 17.0x \$ 3.50 - 3.90 11.3x - 13.3x 4.80 - 5.60 CY 2007 EBITDA 8.0x - 10.0x \$ 3.00 - 3.70 8.0x - 10.0x 4.40 - 5.40 CY 2007 EPS 14.0x - 18.0x \$ 3.00 - 3.85 14.0x - 18.0x 5.00 - 6.40